 Books / Thesis

-Following are the access point to search on Books and Thesis database of KOHA.
+Following are the access points to search the Books and Thesis in the catalogue.

 When you can’t find the most appropriate material with a general search, you can move to the Advanced Search page by clicking on the Search option on the persistent toolbar.

 The Advanced Search page offers many ways to limit the results of your search.
-You can search using the Boolean operators AND, OR, and NOT; limit by item type; limit by year and language; limit by subtypes audience, content, format, or additional content types; by location and by availability.
+You can search using the Boolean operators AND, OR, and NOT; limit by item type, year and language, subtypes audience, content, format, or additional content types; by location and by availability.

 In this section you can choose among the many indexes by clicking on the arrow in the first box.
 The blank box that follows is where you enter your first search term or terms.
 On the second line, you can choose the Boolean operator you want to use in your search.
 The options are ‘and’, ‘or’, and ‘not’.
 Then, you would again choose the index to search, followed by the second term or terms.
 If you have more concepts you want to include in your search, you can click the [+] to add another line for your search.